Ray Dalio, We all need a platform like yours

 People have been needing this platform since the invention of the printing press, because as Ray states “The biggest tragedy to mankind is people holding on to wrong opinions…that can so easily be rectified…and that’s doing them harm cause they’re making wrong decisions”.
 This is exactly what Panacea Video addresses.
 This platform is so crucial because no matter how good reporters may be it is impossible for the world to see things from the exact same perspective as the person being reported on.
 Often times, media outlets are oversimplifying the story and even sensationalizing it.

 For news consumers and those being reported on, our platform allows for a deeper dive into what is really true.
 Consumers of news are so hungry for more accurate (and even more humanized) stories.
 This demand is supported by statistics and even the audience survey that was solicited during this NY Times hosted dialogue.
-Similar to this discussion between Ray and Charles, the Panacea Open Courtroom allows people to speak directly to each other but from different locations, which alleviates some of the tensions of an in-person dialogue.
-The Courtroom section even provides the option to bring in a moderator to help diagnose the problems and even attempt to identify root causes.
+Similar to this discussion between Ray and Charles, Panacea Live allows people to speak directly to each other but from different locations, which alleviates some of the tensions of an in-person dialogue.
+The Panacea Live section even provides the option to bring in a moderator to help diagnose the problems and even attempt to identify root causes.